List of gay icons: Utena Tenjou

 Utena Tenjou, the protagonist of Revolutionary Girl Utena, has earned cult status as an icon in the lesbian anime community for her breaking of gender norms and her relationship with Anthy Himemiya.
 Tenjou and Himemiya had a lasting impact on queer representation in anime.
 The anime itself was considered ahead of its time tackling themes of misogyny, internalized homophobia, and self-identity, leading to its queer cult status.

 The Babadook

-The Babadook's status as a gay icon is due mostly to a clerical mistake made by Netflix.
-In 2016, the 2014 horror movie was accidentally added to Netflix's LGBTQ movie section.
-This quickly became an in-joke in the online queer community.
-The discussion around the Babadook being queer quickly gained steam with people suggesting that hunting a white suburban family is a radical act and that "it seeks to break down the borders of acceptability and establishment", and that these radical acts are seen as inherently queer.
+The Babadook's status as a gay icon is due mostly to a clerical error made by Netflix.
+In 2016, the 2014 horror movie was mistakenly added to Netflix's LGBTQ movie section.
+This caused an in-joke in the online queer community that the Babadook character is openly gay.
+"Haunting a small white family in an Australian suburb is a radical act, and the Babadook did that," said the writer John Paul Brammer, describing this radical act as inherently queer.
+The Babadook "seeks to break down the borders of acceptability and establishment" according to Vox.
 Others have suggested that the Babadook and the movie are queer representation because "the movie deals with themes of isolation, depression, and an inability to be oneself".

+In 2019, IFC Films, the film's US distributor, released a limited Pride edition of the film on Blu-ray.

+Motoko Kusanagi

+Western fans of Motoko Kusanagi from Ghost in the Shell have regarded her as a bisexual icon, particularly due to a scene in the manga in which she has sex with two girlfriends while on vacation.
+Her chaotic and goofy personality in the manga has led fans to endearingly call her a "bisexual disaster".